pikatchu/closedsource/book/0110-the_trap.md

 Finch smiled.

-"You’re a librarian, aren’t you?"
+"You're a librarian, aren't you?"

 Elias nodded.

 "Not many people reading books these days, huh?"
 Finch said, chuckling as if making small talk.

 Elias forced a polite smile.
-"That’s for sure."
+"That's for sure."

 Through the glass door, Finch saw Officer Doyle walking by.